PASADENA, Calif. – Caltech Athletics is proud to announce seven inductees from eight different sports into the Caltech Athletics Hall of Honor.

 Blackwood is the sole representative of Caltech Men's Water Polo to be inducted into the Hall of Honor 2024-25 class.

-Though he graduated in 2016, he still holds an incredible four program records in the sport.
+Though he graduated in 2016, he still holds an incredible three program records in the sport.
 In 2015 he set the program record for single-season assists with 53 and in a game with six, the latter value tying a record set by Adam Kham.
-That same year, Blackwood set the program record in exclusions drawn in a game with nine.
+Blackwood amassed 155 assists in his Caltech career, still the most by any Beaver. Â

 Women's Cross Country